 Another problem with that sad skinner blend up there is that I didn’t do anything to limit the width.
 As you roll any sheet of clay through the pasta machine over and over, it will gradually expand in width.
 This is normal.
 But it can be very frustrating when making a skinner blend.

 To avoid this problem, you can limit the width of your rollers.
 You could use a roll of magnets or magnetic beads.
 Using scrap clay, you could make a width limiter.
 Here’s another one made from clay.
 Or use magnets and clay together in this neat trick.
+Or try cutting wooden dowels to various lengths.
 You could just use your finger.
 Or you could use a block of clay.
 Yes, just set a block of clay on top of the rollers.
 It works great to keep the sheet from getting wider.
 And everyone has a block of clay sitting around!

 Line Up the Fold Properly